 Before you set your sights on a home blood pressure monitor and add it to the cart, filter your choices by the features you value most.
 Here are a few to look for:

-Ease of Use: Most home monitors are easy to use, but if some interfaces look daunting, consider a more streamlined, simplistic interface for ease of use.
+- Ease of use: Most home monitors are easy to use, but if some interfaces look daunting, consider a more simplistic one.
 After all, the goal is to spend as little time as possible testing your blood pressure levels at home.

-Cuff Fit: Cuff dimensions matter.
-If you have bulky upper arms, ensure that the cuff can accommodate you.
-If possible, find a larger cuff to replace the stock one offered with the machine.
+- Cuff fit: Cuff dimensions matter.
+If you have bulky upper arms, verify the cuff can accommodate you.
+If possible, find a larger cuff to replace the stock part offered with the machine.
 Just make sure it’s compatible first.

 How accurate are home blood pressure monitors?

 Inaccuracies can be reported between 5% and 15% with home blood pressure monitors.
-While at-home monitors have come a long way, users are often not registered nurses with experience and may incorrectly tighten the cuff around their arm, negatively impacting the results.
-As a result, doctors may dismiss information you bring in to them if they have any reason to believe you don’t know how to use it.
+While at-home monitors have come a long way, new users are often experienced and may incorrectly tighten the cuff around their arm, negatively impacting the results.
+As a result, doctors may dismiss information you bring in if believe you don’t know how to use it.